Retrieval-Augmented Generation for Natural Language Processing: A Survey: Discussion and Future Directions

-Despite the success of the RAG for natural language processing, there are some challenges that should be considered.
+Despite the success of the RAG for natural language processing, some challenges should be considered.
 This paper highlights these challenges to inspire future research and provides possible future research directions in RAG for NLP.